TianyouLi2023/ADCRN/README.md

 ---

 ### Abstract
-Binaural reproduction (BR) on head-mounted devices (HMDs) transforms multi-microphone recordings into binaural signals.
-Conventional binaural signal matching (BSM) methods predict reproduction filters from predefined source distributions but suffer from degradation under mismatched configurations.
-Recent DNN-based BR approaches improve content accuracy and spatial fidelity, yet their heavy computational and parameter demands hinder deployment on resource-limited HMDs, and their effectiveness in such contexts remains insufficiently studied.
+Binaural reproduction (BR) on head-mounted devices (HMDs) converts microphone recordings into binaural signals.
+Conventional binaural signal matching (BSM) predicts BR filters based on predefined source distributions, but suffers from performance degradation under mismatched configurations.
+Recent deep neural network (DNN)-based BR approaches have shown advances in content accuracy and spatial fidelity.
+However, their high computational and parameter demands hinder lightweight deployment, and their effectiveness on HMDs remains unexplored.

-This repository presents **ADCRN (Attention-enhanced Dual-path Convolutional Recurrent Network)**, a lightweight neural architecture featuring a dual-path recurrent bottleneck for temporal–spectral modeling and efficient channel attention for cross-channel recalibration.
-Evaluations on simulated datasets derived from AR-glasses microphone arrays demonstrate that ADCRN achieves **state-of-the-art performance** in both objective and subjective assessments, with significantly reduced parameters and computational complexity.
+This repository proposes a lightweight Attention-enhanced Dual-path Convolutional Recurrent Network (ADCRN), featuring a dual-path recurrent bottleneck for temporal–spectral modeling and efficient channel attention modules for cross-channel feature recalibration.
+Experiments on simulated datasets from microphone arrays mounted on augmented reality glasses show that ADCRN achieves state-of-the-art performance on both objective metrics and subjective evaluations, outperforming BSM and prior DNN-based BR models with fewer parameters and lower computational complexity.

 ---